Embird Embroidery Software

 B

-Buttons: Reset, Cancel, or Apply changes made to the sample.
+Command Buttons: Reset, Cancel, or Apply changes made to the current sample.

 C

-Combo box to select any of the 5 custom samples for editing.
+Sample Selection: Use this combo box to select one of the five custom slots for editing.

 D